-Investment/ Coordination Opportunity Description Relative Cost Examples from the NYMTC Planning Area Information and Co ommunication Centralized directory of transportation information Information about available services over the phone, online, or in a printed directory \$ Westchester, Rockland, and NYC DOT directories; United Way 211 service in Westchester County; 511NY throughout the state Enhanced 511NY and mobile app for real-time paratransit vehicle location Ability to track vehicle location and receive email or text in the event of a delay would make schedule delays less burdensome on riders; could be created by application developers using data from paratransit providers \$ Although not specific to specialized services, ride-hailing companies make use of similar technologies that allow users to change language preference Wayfinding and navigation enhancements for people with disabilities Wayfinding (knowing where you are in an environment, knowing where your desired location is, and knowing how to get there from your present location) tools for disabled pedestrians could include advanced tech networks, portable devices, applications for smart phones, or low-tech environmental modifications \$-\$\$\$ Pedestrian wayfinding (Manhattan, Brooklyn and Queens), MTA Aira app, which connects blind and low-vision subway riders to highly trained professionals who provide visual information on demand Mobile app for real-time accessibility information Application developers create app for passengers using data from transit providers \$ E-alerts sent to phone or email available through MTA website and Google Maps; service alerts available in Moovit app; MyMTA app Mobile app for real-time pedestrian trip planning and data collection Sidewalk conditions and mobility barriers are constantly changing.
+Investment/ Coordination Opportunity Description Relative Cost Examples from the NYMTC Planning Area Information and Co ommunication Centralized directory of transportation information Information about available services over the phone, online, or in a printed directory ver the phone, online, or in a printed Enhanced 511NY and mobile app for real-time paratransit vehicle location Ability to track vehicle location and receive email or text in the event of a delay would make schedule delays less burdensome on riders; could be created by application developers using data from paratransit providers Although not specific to specialized services, ride-hailing companies make use of similar technologies that allow users to change language preference Wayfinding and navigation enhancements for people with disabilities Wayfinding (knowing where you are in an environment, knowing where your desired location is, and knowing how to get there from your present location) tools for disabled pedestrians could include advanced tech networks, portable devices, applications for smart phones, or low- tech environmental modifications \$-\$\$\$ Pedestrian wayfinding (Manhattan, Brooklyn and Queens), MTA Aira app, which connects blind and low-vision subway riders to highly trained professionals who provide visual information on demand Mobile app for real-time accessibility information Application developers create app for passengers using data from transit providers \$ E-alerts sent to phone or email available through MTA website and Google Maps; service alerts available in Moovit app; MyMTA app Mobile app for real-time pedestrian trip planning and data collection Sidewalk conditions and mobility barriers are constantly changing.
 A mobile application to display and share accessibility information and accessible routes would assist older adult pedestrians and people with disabilities.
 The application could include data collected by the sensors (global positioning systems, gyroscope, accelerometer, and compass) to monitor surface quality of sidewalks, slopes, curbs, and bumps, on the map \$\$